devonzuegel/smallworld/README.md

   - [x] make it required to have at least 1 photo
   - [x] allow user to remove images from the list
   - [x] let Amit know that it's been updated
+- [x] if cutie A has selected cutie B, then cutie B should have cutie A at the front of their `selected-cuties` list
 - [ ] **allow users to filter cuties by city**
   - [x] for adding the locations to a profile, you can use the `fetch-coordinates!` and Mapbox functions from Small World!
   - [x] mobile styles for the profile editing page